alexdhaynes/text-mask-svg-animation/README.md

 The `background-clip: text` property creates an effect as though the background image had been cut out into letter shapes (eg: a ransom letter cut out of a magazine), and those cutout letters are then animating down a white sheet of paper.
 We're not getting the _letter-shaped window_ effect.

-Browser support for `background-clip` is moderate with caveats in several browsers; and no support in IE: [Link](https://caniuse.com/?search=background-clip).
+Browser support for `background-clip` is moderate with caveats in several browsers; and no support in IE: [CanIUse Ref](https://caniuse.com/?search=background-clip).

 ## Attempt 2: SVG Approach